jsmolka/jsmolka.github.io/content/eggvance/progress-5.md

 A demonstration can be found [here]({{<ref "wasm.html">}}).

 ### Improving Tests
 The last part of this progress report is dedicated to my [GBA test suite](https://github.com/jsmolka/gba-suite).
 I developed most of it simultaneously with the eggvance CPU to ensure correctness.
 The whole thing is writting is pure assembly to have the maximum control over it.
-This was especially importing during the start where lots of instructions weren't implemented yet.
+This was especially important during the start where lots of instructions weren't implemented yet.
 At some point I move the suite into its own repository because it became its own project.

 Since then it resulted in some CPU edge case fixes in [mGBA](https://github.com/mgba-emu/mgba) and other open-source emulators.
 These poor developers had to work with a test suite which was meant for personal usage.
 It had no user interface at all and stored the number of the first failed test in a register.
 The only graphical things about it were a green screen on success and a red screen after failing a test.
 That's why I decided to add a minimal user interface.